AI Ethics: Navigating the Challenges of Artificial Intelligence

 4. Avoiding Harmful Consequences

-Ethical guidelines are crucial to preventing AI from causing harm, such as bias in hiring algorithms or errors in medical diagnoses.
+Ethical AI guidelines are crucial to preventing AI models from making harmful decisions, such as bias in hiring algorithms or errors in medical diagnoses.
 By addressing these ethical issues, society can minimize risks and ensure that AI serves to enhance human well-being.

 The rapid evolution of AI technologies has raised several ethical concerns.
 Here are the key issues that need to be addressed: